 12 Warning Signs That Your Parent Shouldn’t Be Living Alone

-Here are my top 12 signs that you and your family or any caregivers should be watching out for to help you determine if your parent is no longer safe to live on their own.
+Here are my top 12 signs that you (as the primary caregiver) and your family or any caregivers should be watching out for to help you determine if your parent is no longer safe to live on their own.

 1. Your Aging Parent Frequently Falls

 My elderly mother fell a total of 4 times before we came to the conclusion that she could no longer live alone and that she really shouldn’t be left alone for any length of time.

 That last fall she had resulted in a large bruise on her face and a small injury to her shoulder that she never recovered from.
 We were lucky that she did not hurt herself to the point of becoming incapacitated or worse.

 You can’t always rely on your parent(s) to tell you that they fell – you have to be a bit of a detective.
 Here are some signs to look out for: